-The OSC also has unfunded supplemental defined benefit pension plans for its current and former Chairs and Vice-Chairs.
+The OSC also has unfunded supplemental defined benefit pension plans for full-time appointed current and former Chairs, Vice-Chairs, Chief Executive Officer, and Chief Adjudicator.
 These supplemental pension plans have no plan assets.
 The actuarial liability and the current service cost are determined by independent actuaries using the projected benefit method prorated on services and management's best estimate assumptions.
 The supplemental defined benefit pension plans are non-registered plans.
 The benefit payments are made by the OSC as they become due.